 If you really celebrated Christmas, then you cannot simply go back to doing the usual things.
 Because, if you really celebrated Christ, then your life would always be different.
-You will go home, yes, that’s a blessing – but you will find new ways to get there.
-Becoming Christian doesn’t mean that you become born again – the greatest of epiphanies – and then do the different thing of becoming a churchgoer and charity supporter.
+You will go home, yes, that’s a blessing — but you will find new ways to get there.
+Becoming Christian doesn’t mean that you become born again — the greatest of epiphanies — just to do the different thing of becoming a churchgoer and charity supporter.
 That’s good.
 But not good enough.

 Becoming Christian means that every day you experience conversion.